-The total amount of any expenditure request may not be sub-divided (disaggregated) in order to avoid the need to seek higher authorisation.
+The total amount of any expenditure request may not be sub-divided (disaggregated) to avoid the need to seek higher authorisation.

-Contracts in excess of £1m or where standard terms have been varied must be reviewed by the relevant Trusts Legal representatives and also approved at the Trusts Finance and Performance, or equivalent, Committee.
+Contracts in excess of £1m, or where standard terms have been varied, are reviewed by the relevant Trusts Legal representatives when considered appropriate to do so.
+These contracts are also approved at the Trusts Finance and Performance, or equivalent, Committee.

 Under English Law, a contract may exist as long as four key elements exist (offer, acceptance, consideration, and intention to enter legal relations).
 This may come about from a verbal conversation or the placement of an order with a supplier - the lack of physical contract should not be taken to mean that a binding commitment /contract has not been made.
-A written communication from a supplier, the content of which is not agreed, should immediately be rejected in writing and a copy kept as the content could be considered as legally binding and override NHS Standard Terms and Conditions.
+A written communication from a supplier, the content of which is not agreed, must immediately be rejected in writing and a copy kept as the content could be considered as legally binding and override NHS Standard Terms and Conditions.